sarasaanvi/p3/readme.md

 Developer's Best Friend is laravel based project which helps you in generating specified numbers of random paragraphs and users.

-Project starts with landing page which have both tools namely : Lorem Ipsum Generator for generating random paragraphs and Random users generator for generating random user profiles.
+Project starts with landing page which have both tools namely : "Lorem Ipsum Generator"-- for generating random paragraphs and "Random users generator"-- for generating random user profiles.
 Maximum no of users or paragraphs that can be generated are 99.

 ##Lorem Ipsum Generator